BAAS-Dynamic/DCS-SK60-Mod/.github/ISSUE_TEMPLATE/issue-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Which DCS version?**
+Add any other context about the problem here.

+**Which SK60 version?**
+Add any other context about the problem here.

 **Additional context**
 Add any other context about the problem here.